yousefelassal/quote-cron/README.md

 > In wisdom gathered over time I have found that every experience is a form of exploration.

 > All achievements, all earned riches, have their beginning in an idea.

+> Better than a thousand useless words is one useful word, upon hearing which one attains peace.